Samuele Longo: First-team

-Longo was assigned number 81 shirt at the start of 2011–12 season, and played the first four friendlies of the season under former Genoa first team coach Gian Piero Gasperini.
+Longo was assigned the number 81 shirt at the start of the 2011–12 season, and played the first four friendlies of the season under former Genoa first team coach Gian Piero Gasperini.
 However he was left out of the squad submitted for 2011–12 UEFA Champions League, with Giovanni Terrani being included instead.

 Longo made his professional debut on 13 May 2012, playing the last 14 minutes of a 1–3 away loss against Lazio.